 A spinal adjustment is designed to eliminate what chiropractors call, a subluxation.
 This is a fancy name for an improperly positioned spinal bone (vertebra).
 Subluxations are often areas of pain, discomfort and swelling.
 They require attention because their presence in the spine usually means that something else is wrong with the body.

 There are a number of ways to correct subluxated bones.
-We have chosen techniques that use very low force.
-This means that you will typically not hear “popping” or “cracking” with an adjustment.
-Low-force adjustments are extremely effective at restoring normal function to the spine or other bony structures.
+I use a variety of techniques, from traditional to very low force.
+Low force means that you will typically not hear “popping” or “cracking” with an adjustment.
+All forms of adjustments are effective at restoring normal function to the spine or other bony structures, which is critical for your entire body.
+How?

 Each segment of the spine is directly related to different organs by the nerves that connect them.
 There are many indirect connections through the muscular and electrical systems as well.
 Chemical toxicity, tissue strain or sprain, muscle imbalances from excess work, poor posture, and even emotional stress may eventually produce a subluxation in the related area of the spine.
 In fact, any stress is capable of creating a subluxation.